ankurp/APAvatarImageView/README.md

 Run `pod install` to install the dependencies.

-Next, import the header file wherever you want to use the picker:
+Next, import the header file wherever you want to use the avatar image view:

 ```objc
 #import <APAvatarImageView/APAvatarImageView.h>
 ```

-Finally, add the Custom class of APAvatarImageView to UIImageView in Interface Builder or you can create it programatically using the following command:
+Finally, add the Custom class of APAvatarImageView to UIImageView in Interface Builder or you can create it programatically using the following code:

 ```objc
 APAvatarImageView *avatarImageView = [[APAvatarImageView alloc] initWithImage:[UIImage imageNamed:@"profile"] borderColor:[UIColor blackColor] borderWidth:1.0];